Skip to main content

 Out-of-band

 Out-of-band use cases use channels other than the main communication channel for sending messages.
 This makes it possible to authenticate on a separate device by delivering messages through separate channels.
 For example, this allows users to authenticate on their mobile devices while accessing the business application from their laptop.
-The supported out-of-band channels are push notifications, links and QR codes.
+The supported out-of-band channels are push notifications, links, QR codes and fetch.

 info